 Nosework is the sport of scent detection.
-Although it is not available as an actual competitive discipline here in NZ just yet, the benefits of teaching it as a skill are many.
+Very recently it was recognised by Dogs New Zealand (New Zealand’s ‘Kennel Club’) as a discipline in it’s own right – and competitions will be coming to a place near you very soon!
+Apart from the fun of competing with your dog, the benefits of teaching nosework as a skill are many.
 It is easy and cheap, requires very little space or equipment and any dog can do it.

 In essence, you teach the dog to recognise, search for, and indicate, a specific odour.
 In organised classes the odours are usually clove, anise and birch.
 However, if you just want to play around with the skill for fun you can easily just use a scented teabag.